jodadoj/spotify-clone-next/README.md

 >
 >  When talking about the actions of the reader and/or myself, we'll take to the habit of using pural pronouns like "we" or "our" except in the case that "I" am taking personal responsibility.

-We use the command `yarn create next-app` with the argument `spotify-clone-next` and setting up with Typescript,ESLint,Tailwind and App Router enabled.
+We use the command `yarn create next-app` with the argument `spotify-clone-next` and setting up with Typescript, ESLint, Tailwind and App Router enabled.

 ![setup options](public/images/readme/001.png)